Master of Science in Communication Disorders (M.S.C.D.) Major in Communication Disorders (Autism Concentration)

 CDIS 5466.
 Language Disorders.

-The study of principles and procedures for the identification, description, assessment, and remediation of language disorders in infants, children, and adolescents.
+This course includes principles and procedures for the identification, description, assessment, and remediation of language disorders in infants, children, and adolescents.
 Students will observe demonstrations of assessment procedures and types of language disorders within the context of clinical procedures.
 Describing observed behaviors and analyzing language samples are emphasized.
 This course does not earn graduate degree credit.
-Prerequisite: CDIS 5330 with a grade of "C" or better.

 Grade Mode: Leveling/Assistantships